nzbget/nzbget.github.io/_wiki/Feature_highlights.md

 In all these cases it's preferably to not discard already downloaded pieces but instead retry only the failed ones.
 The "Retry failed articles" function works granularly and redownloads only missing file pieces (articles).

 ## Full-featured API
-**The whole NZBGet functionality is accessible via [[API]].** It's not just for third-party developers.
+**The whole NZBGet functionality is accessible via [API](api).** It's not just for third-party developers.
 NZBGet itself uses that API very extensively.
 The built-in web-interface relies fully on the API.
 That means that **every feature or function you see in web-interface is also available for third-party developers**.

 Other programs often have a built-in special web-server for web-interface, which generates web-pages and process requests from web-interface.
 In addition they have API-server.
 The functions of web-interface and API-servers are often not the same.

 In NZBGet there is no such difference.
 The web-interface consists of a static html-page with (a lot of) javascript-code.
 NZBGet's built-in web-servers only serves the static web-application content.
 After the web-page is loaded into browser the javascript-application activates and communicates with NZBGet via API to receive the list of downloads, messages, etc. and to perform edit actions.

 ## RSS with duplicate check
-For whose of you who can't or don't want to use additional programs to automate downloads **NZBGet offers very powerful [[RSS]] support**.
+For whose of you who can't or don't want to use additional programs to automate downloads **NZBGet offers very powerful [RSS](RSS) support**.
 Example RSS filter:
 ```
 Reject: age:>10
 Require: 720p